datagrok-ai/public/help/develop/how-to/build-an-app.md

 ### Managing credentials

-We strongly advise you not to store service credentials directly inside your application packages, whether they reside as a part of a connection string, a parameter inside a connection file in Datagrok, or just login and password used in a POST request in your JS code.
+We advise you not to store service credentials directly inside your application packages, whether they reside as a part of a connection string, a parameter inside a connection file in Datagrok, or just login and password used in a POST request in your JS code.
 It's suitable if one stores credentials for a database or a service from public domain (for instance,